-When you arrive into Liverpool you are literally in the centre of the City.
+When you arrive in Liverpool you are literally in the centre of the City.
 Liverpool is a small city jam packed full of attractions and you can walk around between them really easily.
 There are loads of hotels, B&B’s and apartments to rent in the city centre, all within an easy walk of the train station.
-If you stay centrally, within a mile/20 minutes walk of your accommodation, you can enjoy the following activities:
+If you stay centrally, within a mile/20 minutes walk or a bus ride from your accommodation, you can enjoy the following activities:

 1. The Albert Dock

 Albert Dock is a must see when visiting Liverpool.
 Most parents and grandparents will recognise it from the live weather reports, unfortunately that famous weather map on the Liverpool Waterfront from Granada News is long gone.

 But there are is still loads to see and do.
 Liverpool is a city in which to wander and as you can wander around the dock you will be sure to see pirate ships and boats of all shapes and sizes.
 Surrounding the dock you will also find an array of restaurants, bars, cafes and even a couple of shops and an art gallery.